Sharaal/sql-pg/README.md

 Found a bug or missing a feature? -> Create a new [Issue](https://github.com/Sharaal/sql-pg/issues)

-Found a security issue? -> Create a new [Security Advisory](https://github.com/Sharaal/sql-pg/security/advisories)
+Found a security issue? -> Look at the [Security Policy](https://github.com/Sharaal/sql-pg/security/policy)

 Having questions, want to give feedback or talk to me? -> E-Mail me sql-pg@sharaal.de